robbert-vdh/SwordsGame/README.markdown

 -   BukkitContrib (will be downloaded automatically)

 ## Permission nodes:
--   swordsgame.define - Define and remove arenas
+-   swordsgame.define - Define/remove arenas and be able to pass through existing arenas. (and modify them)
 -   swordsgame.play - Play SwordsGame and list games/arenas

 ## Todo: